 The piriformis is one of those tricky muscles that doesn’t always correctly communicate its needs.
 This article will briefly explore the anatomy of the piriformis and present key movement characteristics that are much more telling and lead to better results than simple perceptions.

 Within, we will explore corrective exercise principles that will help you make accurate assessments of the piriformis.
+A lot of the exercise prescription that we use can be strategically applied as a flexibility and stretching coach.

 a definition of the piriformis